Sustainable Development Goals (SDG) Certificate

 - Sciences Po School of Public Affairs, Paris

 Students benefit from the experience of building and implementing their own interdisciplinary SDG projects while collaborating with multiple actors at different levels

 This agenda is subject to modification.

-- January - June 2018: SDG Course
+- January - May 2022: SDG required modules

 - May 2022: Final presentations and final projects due

 HOW to apply